MathiasLorenz/Large_scale_project/Poisson/README.txt

 		computed.

 ----------------------------------------------------------------------------
-The solver will read for several environmental variables and change behavior based on these.
-The environmental variables supported are listed bellow.
+The solver will read for several environment variables and change behavior based on these.
+The environment variables supported are listed bellow.

 OpenMP: All default OpenMP controls such as setting number of threads
-		are present and jomp have been implemented such that the schedule can be set during Runtime using OMP_SCHEDULE.
+		are present and the OpenMP versions have been implemented such that the schedule can be set during runtime using OMP_SCHEDULE.

-Extra environmental variables: ( > ENV_NAME=value ./jacobiSolver ...)
+Extra environment variables: ( > ENV_NAME=value ./jacobiSolver ...)
 	PROBLEM_NAME: [default: sin]
 		Defines the problem that should to be solved.